truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/AdvancedSettings.md

 {{< trueimage src="/images/SCALE/23.10/SystemAdvancedScreen.png" alt="SCALE Advanced Settings Screen" id="1: SCALE Advanced Settings Screen" >}}

-This article provides information on sysctl, system dataset pool, and setting the maximum number of simultaneous replication tasks the system can perform.
+This article provides information on sysctl, system dataset pool, setting the maximum number of simultaneous replication tasks the system can perform, and managing sessions.

 ## Managing Sysctl Variables
 Use **Add** on the **Sysctl** widget to add a tunable that configures a kernel module parameter at runtime.